Chris-Abboud/Tetris-AI/README.md

 >- Left Arrow: Move Left
 >- Down Arrow: Move Down

 Note that overtime the shapes will start to drop faster and faster, so although it may seem a bit easy at first it can become a bit hectic towards the end.
-Have Fun!
+Have fun!